 GroundFloor claims 10 % annual returns on average and is open to investors from $10.
-They repair properties during 12 months and provide cash returns to investors during that time.
-Their circulars and other documents reported to SEC are properly listed in their site.
+They repair properties for 12 months and provide cash returns to investors during that time.
+Their circulars and other documents reported to SEC are properly listed on their site.

-Streitwise requires $5,000 minimum investment.
-It offers REITs and claims in its site have provided dividends over 8.4% in 2021Q2, despite Covid’s effect.
-They avoid complicated fees and state them clearly: 3% upfront and 2% on going .
+Streitwise requires a $5,000 minimum investment.
+It offers REITs and claims in its site have provided dividends of over 8.4% in 2021Q2, despite Covid’s effect.
+They avoid complicated fees and state them clearly: 3% upfront and 2% ongoing .